 The symptoms will vary based on the severity of the problem, but some common indications include:

-Since this condition does accumulate, it's best to see a specialist at Methodist Physician Group Orthopedic and Spine Center if you feel any shoulder or arm pain, especially if it comes with a loss of motion.
+Since this condition does accumulate, it's best to see a specialist at The Methodist Physician Group Specialists if you feel any shoulder or arm pain, especially if it comes with a loss of motion.
 If there's a severe tear, early treatment can lessen the effect.

 Minor injuries will do well with a conservative approach that includes icing and physical therapy to build in the muscles of the shoulder and upper back.
 More serious tears require more aggressive treatments such as:

-The physicians at Methodist Physician Group Orthopedic and Spine Center will create a comprehensive treatment plan to allow the muscle group to heal.
+The physicians at The Methodist Physician Group Specialists will create a comprehensive treatment plan to allow the muscle group to heal.